Object Models - .NET SDK

 Rename a Class

-By default, Realm Database uses the name defined in the model class to represent classes internally.
+By default, Realm uses the name defined in the model class to represent classes internally.
 In some cases you might want to change this behavior:

 To support multiple model classes with the same simple name in different namespaces.